CausaliTeaTalks/causaliteatalks.github.io/index.md

 <!-- ![Banner](assets/ucl-logo.svg) -->

 # CausaliTea
-A fortnightly research talks given by faculty and students studying causal inference in the [UCL Statistical Science Department](https://www.ucl.ac.uk/statistics/).
+Fortnightly research talks given by faculty and students studying causal inference in the [UCL Statistical Science Department](https://www.ucl.ac.uk/statistics/).
 Presenters are welcome to share their early-stage research for feedback or discuss existing papers they find noteworthy.

 Topics of discussion include, but are not limited to, causal discovery, treatment effect estimation, counterfactual reasoning, policy evaluation, fairness in machine learning, and their applications across various domains such as healthcare, epidemiology, social sciences, and economics.